-Replace upper brush at 120-400 acres (49-162 hectares) per row of use or sooner if damage or excessive wear is found.
+Replace upper brush at 120-400 acres per row of use or sooner if damage or excessive wear is found.
 Position upper brush into inner perimeter of seed retention area.
 Make sure base of brush is tight against bottom of meter housing.
-Install brush retainer and three hex head screws.
-Tighten screws in sequence shown in photo at right.
+Install brush retainer.
+Once all parts are properly in place, rotate to lock position.